minghuang81/opencvdepth/README.md

 	D/THETADEBUG: OpenCV version is: 3.4.5
 ```

-6) Take a pair of stereo-images with ThetaV mounted on tripod:
+6) Take a pair of stereo-images with ThetaV mounted on tripod.
 Press camera shutter for the first one, hide yourself when camera is beeping.
 Android Studio logcat shows:
 ```
 	D/THETADEBUG: onKeyDown keyCode=KeyReceiver.KEYCODE_CAMERA / 27